elastx/elx-docs/content/en/docs/kubernetes/guides/cert-manager.md

 In this guide we will use a Cloudflare managed DNS and cert-manager to provide LetsEncrypt certificates for test deployments.

+The guide is suitable if you have a domain connected to a single cluster, and would like a to issue/manage certificates from within kubernetes.

 ### Prerequisites
 * DNS managed on Cloudflare